SistaazHood: About

 SistaazHood was founded in 2010 and represents transgender women in Cape Town who are sex workers, many of whom are homeless.
 The organization provides community spaces for transgender women.
 The group was founded by Netta Marcus, Cym van Dyk and Leigh Davids.
 Marcus brought the women together and they were able to live outside the Castle walls.
 By 2019, there were around 40 members.

 SistaazHood is working to decriminalize sex work.
 SistaazHood also fights transphobia in the police force and police violence against transgender women.
 The group has helped the police draft new Standard Operating Procedures in dealing with transgender and homeless people and the law.

 They are affiliated with Sex Workers Education and Advocacy Taskforce, a group that advocates for the removal of laws against sex work.
 SistaazHood also works with the Triangle Project and Gender DynamiX.

 Sistaaz of the Castle

-Sistaaz of the Castle is a photographic and fashio] collaboration between members of SistaazHood and photographer, Jan Hoek, and Duran Lantink, a fashion designer.
+Sistaaz of the Castle is a photographic and fashion collaboration between members of SistaazHood and photographer, Jan Hoek, and Duran Lantink, a fashion designer.
 The project began in 2014.
 Women from SistaazHood described the dresses they wanted to wear and Lantink created them for the photo shoots.
 The collaboration led to the creation of a magazine called Sistaaz of the Castle which donates 100% of the profits back to SistaazHood.
 The magazine had a printing run of 1,500 copies.
 The magazine has been able to spread the word about the group, educating the community about them, and also helped give the women a sense of purpose.